SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Interfaces in programming standartize behavior
 If a given programming language has syntax for them, generally keyword interface.
 Indicating that one follows an interface is generally done with the implements keyword.
+Something conforming to an interface is generally said to implememnt it.
 If something implements an interface, it generally must implement all methods of that interface.
 In the past, Java did not allow variables in interfaces. as of today, they are allowed, but subject to heavy restrictions.
 In interfaces in Java/C#, you most commonly merely specify method stubs. (in the past this is the only thing you could do, this is no longer true)
 Method stubs are method signatures without the implementation, in Java/C#, they are followed by a ;.
+In most languages, a record may implement multiple interfaces/traits.

 Things using the ruby mixin Comparable must define <=> operator, and then gain access to the other comparison operators, as well as between? and clamp